 After letting it soak for 15-20 minutes, I scrubbed it lightly with a wire brush and then used my scraper to scrape all of the adhesive off.

 Wherever there were stubborn areas that didn’t come off right away, I just repeated the process.

 Yay for that job being over!

 As you can see, we went ahead and moved our furniture back into the room as well as a rug we had in storage.
 We still had a few more problems to tackle in adjoining rooms before laying our new floors and not having anywhere to sit was getting pretty old.

 Now to work on bringing the kitchen floor down to the same level so that our wood floors will be seamless between the two rooms.
 Nothing is ever easy in DIY, that’s for sure.

-Looking for a super cheap flooring idea?
-Check out my painted subfloors.
+And if you are looking for a super cheap flooring idea, you’ve got to check out my painted subfloors.